 Ruthe Farmer has focused her efforts on increasing girls' participation in technology and engineering since 2001.
-She leads strategy, development and partnerships at NCWIT and directs the NCWIT K-12 Alliance.
+She leads strategy, development, and partnerships at NCWIT and directs the NCWIT K-12 Alliance.
 Ruthe has a history of successfully scaling up innovative STEM projects and leverages that experience for the NCWIT mission.
-She is the driving force behind the hugely successful Aspirations in Computing talent development initiative, designed the NCWIT AspireIT outreach program to engage 10,000 girls in computing by 2018, and launched the NCWIT Latinas in Technology campaign and initiative in January 2015.
-She received the inaugural Education UK Alumni Award for Social Impact in 2015, the Anita Borg Institute Award for Social Impact in 2014, was named a Champion of Change for Technology Inclusion by the White House and received the Ulla Popken Phenomenal Woman Award for her work to increase girls' participation in technology and engineering in 2013.
-Ruthe served as the 2012 Chair of Computer Science Education Week and has been featured in Forbes, Tech Republic and is a guest contributor for the Shriver Report and TechCrunch.
+She is the driving force behind the hugely successful Aspirations in Computing talent development initiative, designed the NCWIT AspireIT outreach program to engage 10,000 girls in computing by 2018, and launched the TECHNOLOchicas campaign for Latinas in technology, in partnership with the Televisa Foundation in 2015.
+She received the inaugural Education UK Alumni Award for Social Impact in 2015, the Anita Borg Institute Award for Social Impact in 2014, was named a Champion of Change for Technology Inclusion by the White House, and received the Ulla Popken Phenomenal Woman Award for her work to increase girls' participation in technology and engineering in 2013.
+Ruthe served as the 2012 Chair of Computer Science Education Week, has been featured in Forbes and Tech Republic, and is a guest contributor for the Shriver Report and TechCrunch.

 Areas of Expertise

 - K-12 Computer Science Education